apache/arrow-cookbook/python/CONTRIBUTING.rst

 the `Sphinx <https://www.sphinx-doc.org/>`_ documentation system.

-New recipes can be added to one of the existing ``.rst`` files if they suite that section or you can create new sections by adding additional ``.rst`` files in the ``source`` directory.
+New recipes can be added to one of the existing ``.rst`` files if they suit that section or you can create new sections by adding additional ``.rst`` files in the ``source`` directory.
 You just need to remember to add them to the ``index.rst`` file in the ``toctree`` for them to become visible.

-The only requirement for recipes is that each code block in the recipe must be written using ``.. testcode::`` directive, so that it can get tested.
+The only requirement for recipes is that each code block in the recipe must be written using the ``.. testcode::`` directive, so that it can get tested.

 If the code block changes, alters or creates data, the recipe should